Christine Sievers, MA

 Proseminar "Intentionality: from Brentano to naturalistic approaches" (FS 18)

-Sievers, C., Wild, M. and Gruber, T. (in press).
+Sievers, C., Wild, M. and Gruber, T. (2017).
 Intentionality and flexibility in animal communication.
 In: Andrews.
 K. and Beck, J.(2017).
-The Handbook of the Philosophy of Animal Minds.
+The Routledge Handbook of Philosophy of Animal Minds.
 Routledge.

 Sievers, C. and Gruber, T. (2016).
 Reference in human and nonhuman primate communication: What does it take to refer?
 Animal Cognition.
 [PDF (234 KB)]